-We picked a restaurant then selected skewers from a cold buffet.
+We picked a restaurant and then selected skewers from a cold buffet.
 They are then taken away and cooked on a BBQ.
 This is a food tradition that I came to love in Myanmar.

-We tried a selection including prawns, mini potatoes, boiled quail eggs, mushroom stuffed pork rolls, and marinated chicken.
+We tried a selection including prawns, mini potatoes, boiled quail eggs, mushroom-stuffed pork rolls, and marinated chicken.
 Washed down with Myanmar Beer (the best local beer in South East Asia in my opinion), it was one hell of a delicious meal.

 Along with BBQ skewers, I came to love the ubiquitous Shan noodle soup which was similar to Pho Ga: basically a very delicious chicken noodle soup.

 Street food was also available everywhere and the range was staggering.
-There was unripe mango tossed in fish sauce and spices, deep fried wontons and potato cakes, boiled quail eggs, long ribbons of grey cooked tripe, chicken skewers, tropical fruit including one of my favourites – longans, and sugary local style pancakes, to name a few that I saw.
+There was unripe mango tossed in fish sauce and spices, deep fried wontons and potato cakes, boiled quail eggs, long ribbons of grey cooked tripe, chicken skewers, tropical fruit including one of my favorites – longans, and sugary local style pancakes, to name a few that I saw.